KamilGrocholski/jysmol/README.md

 # JYSMOL

-## Like the JSON but not, works as good as a przeworszczanin on Domestos Haze
+## Like the JSON but not.
+I've done studies, you know.
+60% of the time, it works every time

 ### Desc